CodingwithKarim/AgentK/README.md

 - [Google AI API Keys](https://aistudio.google.com/app/apikey)
 - [Hugging Face API Keys](https://huggingface.co/settings/tokens)

-OpenAI & Anthropic models will both require $5 upfront for API access.
-Perplexity will require $3 upfront.
-The rest of the providers are generous with their free tiers and give you access to plenty of models.
-HuggingFace & Groq especially gives you great model access & power at low fees.
+OpenAI and Claude allow you to create an API key for free; however, you cannot run inference on their models without purchasing API credits.
+Both platforms require a minimum payment of $5 to enable access.
+Perplexity also requires an upfront payment of at least $3 for API usage (in my opinion their Sonar models are underwhelming).

+The rest of the providers offer both free and paid tiers, allowing you to start interacting with models for free.
+Groq and Hugging Face stand out for their generous free-tier access and offer some of the most cost-effective API credits from what I've seen.
+Google Gemini also provides a great free tier with access to their powerful Gemini models which I've noticed has incredible response times & very large context size capabilities.

 ---